Q: If you could ask God any question, what would it be? and what would be the question that God asks in response?

 So much needless and mindless discussion,

-Of things that do and change nothing.
+Of things that do and can change nothing.

 Philosophists invent discussions, decorated with tautology,